neos/neos-development-collection/Neos.Neos/Documentation/References/PropertyEditorReference.rst

   The value gets displayed beside the current value, as well after the minimal value (only if ``minLabel`` is not set) and after the maximal value (only if ``maxLabel`` is not set).

 ``minLabel`` (string)
-	If set, this value is displayed instead of the minimum value
+	If set, this value is displayed instead of the minimum value.

 ``maxLabel`` (string)
 	If set, this value is displayed instead of the maximum value.